-Sub-Recipient's name.
-Martin County Sub-Recipient's unique entity identifier (DUNS): Federal Award Identification Number (FAIN): Federal Award Date: September 1, 2017 Sub-award Period of Performance Start and End Date: Date of Execution -8/31/2019 Amount of Federal Funds Obligated by this Agreement: \$15,474.00 Total Amount of Federal Funds Obligated to the Sub-Recipient by the pass-through entity to include this Agreement: Total Amount of the Federal Award committed to the Sub-Recipient by the pass-through entity: Federal award project description (see FFATA): EMW2017-SS- Name of Federal awarding agency: Department of Homeland Security Name of pass-through entity: Fl.
-Div. of EmergencyManagement Contact information for the pass-through entity: 2555 Shumard Oak Boulevard Tallahassee, Florida 32399 Catalog of Federal Domestic Assistance (CFDA) Number and Name: 97.067 Homeland Security Program Whether the award is R&D: No (N/A) Indirect cost rate for the Federal award: 24.13
+Sub-Recipient's name: Martin County Sub-Recipient's unique entity identifier: Federal Award Identification Number (FAIN): EMW-2018-SS-00064 Federal Award Date: September 01, 2018 Subaward Period of Performance Start and End Date: Date of Execution - 08/31/2020 Amount of Federal Funds Obligated by this Agreement: \$71,500.00 Total Amount of Federal Funds Obligated to the Sub-Recipient by the pass-through entity to include this Agreement: \$143,305.00 Total Amount of the Federal Award committed to the Sub-Recipient by the pass-through entity: \$71,5000.00 Federal award project description (see FFATA): See Article 1, Agreement Articles: EMW-2018-SS-00064-S01 Name of Federal awarding agency: Dept. of Homeland Security Name of pass-through entity: FL Div. of Emergency Management Contact information for the pass-through entity: 2555 Shumard Oak Boulevard Tallahassee, Florida 32311 Catalog of Federal Domestic Assistance (CFDA) Number and Name: 97.067 Homeland Security Program Whether the award is R&D: NO (N/A/) Indirect cost rate for the Federal award: 28.33%

-THIS AGREEMENT is entered into by the State of Florida, Division of Emergency Management, with headquarters in Tallahassee, Florida (hereinafter referred to as the "Division"), and
+THIS AGREEMENT is entered into by the State of Florida, Division of Emergency Management, with headquarters in Tallahassee, Florida (hereinafter referred to as the "Division"), and the Martin County, (hereinafter referred to as the "Sub-Recipient").

-MARTIN COUNTY, (hereinafter referred to as the "Sub Recipient").
-For the purposes of this Agreement, the Division serves as the pass-through entity for a

-Federal award, and the Sub-Recipient serves as the Recipient of a sub-award.
+For the purposes of this Agreement, the Division serves as the pass-through entity for a Federal award, and the Sub-Recipient serves as the recipient of a subaward.